 You really must visit Salento if you can and hike to Cocora Valley another of my personal favorite best destinations in Colombia.

 Where to stay in Salento:

 Jardin is like a smaller, less touristy version of Salento (and is only a chaotic 4-5 hour Chiva bus ride away) – so perfect for a little weekend break.
 It is also only a few hours from Medellin, so a great place to get away from the big city.
 This is definitely somewhere to go to chill and experience some nature, with loads of opportunities to hike and some of the yummiest food I had in Colombia.
 But don’t expect any nightlife, we were in bed by 8 pm every night here.

 Where to stay in Jardin:

-Guatapé is the small town outside of Medellin with the giant rock that you can climb.
+Guatapé is a small town outside of Medellin with a giant rock that you can climb.
 If you have time.
 Go and stay a few nights here.
 You can easily and cheaply take a bus from Medellin, so there is no need to book a tour.

 Where to stay in Guatapé: